devluixos/luix_nixos/README.md

 5. If the rebuild is successful, the script stages all changes, commits them with a message indicating the current NixOS generation, and pushes the commit to the remote repository.
 6. If the rebuild fails, the script logs the failure and exits with a non-zero status code.

-## Packages

-The packages installed by the NixOS configuration are defined in the `flake.nix` and `configuration.nix` files.
-Here is a list of the packages:

-(Replace this text with a list of the packages defined in `flake.nix` and `configuration.nix`)

 ## Usage

 To use this script, simply run it from the terminal: